 loparev [at] cs [dot] rochester [dot] edu

-My name is Anna Loparev, and I am a third year graduate student at the University of Rochester pursuing a Ph.D. in the field of Human-Computer Interaction with my adviser Jeff Bigham in our lab ROCHCI.
-My research interests include accessibility, games and education, and interface design for cutting-edge technology.
+My name is Anna Loparev, and I am a fourth year graduate student at the University of Rochester pursuing a Ph.D. in the field of Human-Computer Interaction with my advisers Henry Kautz and Chris Egert.
+My research focuses on collaborative educational games, including evaluation methods and effective uses.
+I plan to defend December 2015.
 If you would like to see my CV, please send me an email at loparev [at] cs [dot] rochester [dot] edu.

 In my thesis, I explore how collaborative scaffolding in educational video games impacts helping behaviors in the classroom.
 Because the concept of collaboration is not well defined, I developed a taxonomy based on over 25 existing studies and surveys from a wide range of disciplines and with diverse target demographics.
 From this taxonomy, I identified two types of helping for my evaluation: performing part of a task for someone (direct helping) and providing guidance (indirect helping).
 I incorporated text-based scaffolding for these helping behaviors into an existing collaborative educational video game.
 Contents include statements such as "I should help create the path." and "Discussing how to get past these obstacles might not be a bad idea."
 I am currently in the process of analyzing data from trials run at local middle schools and afterschool programs.

 Summer 2013 through Summer 2014, I interned at Second Avenue Learning as a learning analyst.
 While there, I contributed to on-site and off-site user testing sessions, produced content for educators and parents, developed new company protocols for design documentation, and designed TARGETS, an augmented reality card game that teaches chemistry.
 I also created preliminary designs for future units of Martha Madison, a collaborative game series that teaches middle school students about various science topics.